Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - Reflected XSS into a JavaScript string with single quote and backslash escaped
 - Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped
 - Stored XSS into onclick event with angle brackets and double quotes HTML-encoded and single quotes and backslash escaped
+- Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped
 - ...more labs in progress

 ---